Meyer, Alfred

 Alfred Meyer was merely an enamellist:

-Alfred Meyer mainly made and exhibited (painted) enamels.
+Alfred Meyer only joined the 1st ‘impressionist’ exposition in 1874.
+He showed 6 art-works he had exhibited before at the Salon, where he exhibited almost yearly.
+Meyer mainly made and exhibited (painted) enamels.
 Beside that he did some watercolours and pottery.
-He also taught and published the art of enamel.
+He also taught and published about the art of enamel.
 His themes and way of painting was rather classical.
-At the 1st ‘impressionist’ exposition in 1874 Meyer showed works he had exhibited before at the Salon, where he exhibited almost yearly.
-Still he adhered to the idea of independent societies of artists.
-He therefor co-founded the Société Anonyme des Artistes… in 1873 and ‘L’Union‘ in 1875.
+Still, Meyer adhered to the idea of independent societies of artists.
+He therefore co-founded the Société anonyme des artistes peintres, sculpteurs, graveurs, etc in 1873 and ‘L’Union‘ in 1875.
+In 1892 he joined the independent Salon de la Société National des Beaux-arts.
 But further more he was no Impressionist.
 See pictures for an impression of his work.

 Meyer (Alfred) only joined the 1st ‘impressionist’ exposition in 1874:

-At the 1st ‘impressionist’ exposition Meyer showed 6 works (catalogue numbers 87-91bis), including 5 enamels and 1 drawing; 4 works rendered figures; 2 works were after Raphaël.
-(R2,p121) 5 of these works he had (probably) exhibited before at the Salon from 1869-72.
+At the 1st ‘impressionist’ exposition Alfred Meyer showed 6 works (catalogue numbers 87-91bis), including 5 enamels and 1 drawing; 4 works rendered figures; 2 works were made after art-works of Raphaël (R2,p121).
+5 of these works he had (probably) exhibited before at the Salon from 1869-72.
 So maybe for Meyer exhibiting at the ‘impressionist’ exposition was an opportunity of giving a small overview of his recent work and of selling works that were still in his own possession.
-The fact that Levert only exhibited the drawing of the enamel ‘Idylle’ (which he partly simultaneously exhibited at the Salon), probably meant that he regarded exhibiting at the Salon as more important than exhibiting with the Impressionists (iR1).
-There was only one review of Burty ’the superb enamels of M. Alfred Meyer’ (R87,p262).
-This was also the first and last time that he did.
+The fact that Meyer exhibited only the drawing of the enamel ‘Idylle’, probably meant that he regarded exhibiting at the Salon (at which he exhibited around the same time the enamel itself) as more important than exhibiting at the ‘impressionist’ exposition (iR1).
+There was only one review of Burty writing ’the superb enamels of M. Alfred Meyer’ (R87,p262).
+This was also the first and last time that he did exhibit at the ‘impressionist’ expositions.
 See link for an account.

-Almost all the works he exhibited were enamels.
+Almost all the works he exhibited were enamels and/or art-objects.
 In 1875 he exhibited also a watercolour.
-Several of his works were copies of his teacher Lévy, Raphaël and other classical painters.
+Several of his works were copies of his teacher Lévy, of Raphaël and of other classical painters.
 Many of his works depicted classical themes and portraits.
+Some of his works were applied art.
 See account.

 Alfred Meyer was a founder of ‘L’Union’:

-Meyer was one of the co-founders / members of the Société Anonyme des Artistes… (R2,p105).
-Due to financial debts it was terminated in 1873/12/17 (R5,p85).
-In August 1875 Meyer, Pissarro and others founded an alternative group under the name ‘l’Union’.
+Meyer is mentioned by Moffett as co-founder of the Société anonyme des artistes peintres, sculpteurs, graveurs, etc (R2,p105).
+Due to financial debts it was terminated in 1874/12/17 (R5,p85).
+In August 1875 Meyer, Pissarro and others founded an alternative group under the name ‘l’Union‘.
 It was structured more as a trades union, than a company.
 Meyer and Pissarro both were socialists.
 Meyer was the secretary of the group.
 BéliardCézanne, Guillaumin and Latouche also did join.
 Meyer meanwhile did oppose the ‘impressionist’ expositions and especially Monet.
-In a letter (1876/07/02) to Pissarro, Cézanne makes clear that he prefers the ‘impressionist’ expositions.
-Cézanne warned Pissarro against Meyer, that he was jealously trying to undermine the Impressionists with this rival group.
-Meyer was a key figure in organizing their first exhibition, which opened 1877/02/15 at the Grand Hôtel, boulevard des Capucines, near the Paris Opera.
-But most of the impressionist painters who had joined the group withdrew beforehand, including Pissarro, Cézanne, Guillaumin.
+In a letter (1876/07/02) to Pissarro, Cézanne maked clear that he preferred the ‘impressionist’ expositions.
+Cézanne warned Pissarro against Meyer, that he jealously tried to undermine the Impressionists with this rival group.
+Meyer was a key figure in organizing the first exhibition of L’Union, which opened 1877/02/15 at the Grand Hôtel, boulevard des Capucines, near the Paris Opera.
+But most of the ‘impressionist’ painters who had joined the group, withdrew beforehand, including Pissarro, Cézanne, Guillaumin.
 The exhibition did not attract much attention. (aR1;R5,p91+100;R4,p151+6;R1,p362/3+375/6+390)

 Alfred Meyer as an artist: